Cutouts: Release

 In March 2024, the Smile began a European tour, including a performance at 6 Music Festival in Manchester with the London Contemporary Orchestra.
 The shows included performances of some Cutouts songs.
 An August tour was canceled after Greenwood was temporarily hospitalised with a serious infection.

 On 2 August, the Smile released "Don't Get Me Started" and "The Slip" as a double single on vinyl.
 It was released without promotion and only in stores.
 "Don't Get Me Started" was added to digital services on 8 August, accompanied by a video directed by the audiovisual artist Weirdcore, with "glitchy" computer graphics reminiscent of generative artificial intelligence.

 Later in August, the Smile released the track list in a series of ciphered messages on social media.
 They announced Cutouts on 28 August, alongside the release of "Foreign Spies" and "Zero Sum" on streaming services, accompanied by more videos by Weirdcore.
 On October 1, the Smile announced a pair of art installations, Through the Glass, in London and New York City, with new songs and Weirdcore visuals.
 "Bodies Laughing" was released on 2 October.
 Cutouts was released on 4 October, in digital, CD, cassette and vinyl formats.

 On 19 February 2025, the Smile released a single comprising remixes of "Don't Get Me Started" and "Instant Psalm" on digital services and on 12" vinyl.
-The remixes were by James Holden, who supported the Smile on their 2024 tour, and Robert Stillman, who accompanied them during live performances.
+The remixes were created by James Holden, who supported the Smile on their 2024 tour, and Robert Stillman, who accompanied them during live performances.
 Weirdcore created new videos for the single.